 The early computational models for distributed cracking, quasibrittle fracture and size effect were greatly refined during the 1990s, for example, in the works of Jirásek in Lausanne and Mang in Vienna.
-Rots in Delft and Červenkas in Prague developed powerful commercial software for distributed cracking in concrete based on the crack band model (DIANA, SBETA, ATENA).
+Rots in Delft and Cervenkas in Prague developed powerful commercial software for distributed cracking in concrete based on the crack band model (DIANA, SBETA, ATENA).
 Another practical approach, initiated by Leroy and Ortiz, and refined by Belytschko, Fish, Shing, Jirásek, etc., is to embed discontinuities in the finite elements.
 A very effective second-gradient model, which transfers the second gradient to a separate differential equation (Hemholtz equation) in order to avoid finite elements of a higher-order continuity, and which can be physically justified as an approximation to the integral-type nonlocal model, was developed by de Borst, Peerlings and other researchers in Delft.
 The nonlocal and gradient models were recognized as one good way to predict, with sufficient mesh refinement, the crack propagation direction and path.
 An entirely different approach is the meshless method and partition-of-unity formulations pioneered by Belytschko and his collaborators.
 The field, however, has become too broad to give proper mention to all of the effective models and contributors.

 "Does your nonlocal approach have any physical justification?" was one question thrown at me at Northwestern by Toshio Mura.
 Initially I had no clear answer, but about a decade ago, the answer materialized in material heterogeneity, the energy release by microcracks, and the interactions of adjacent cracks.
 The last, however, pointed out the need for a more complex nonlocal model with orientation dependence, which can distinguish mutual crack shielding and amplification.
-Jirásek and Ožbolt were of great help in calibrating and implementing this model.
-Thanks to the assistance of Zubelewicz, Tabbara, Jirásek and Cusatis, further physical justification was gained during the 1990s by means simulating the fracture process zone and the size effect in concrete and sea ice with the random particle models and shear-lattice models.
-However, an effective and universal nonlocal model physically well founded in micromechanics still remains an open problem.
+Jirásek and Ozbolt were of great help in calibrating and implementing this model.
+Thanks to the assistance of Zubelewicz, Pijaudier-Cabot, Tabbara, Jirásek and Cusatis, further physical justification was gained since the mid 1980s by means simulating the fracture process zone and the size effect in concrete and sea ice with the random particle models, and very recently the shear-confinement lattice model.
+The latter attempts to break a long-standing barrier - how to capture tensile and compression fracturing and hydrostatic response with the same model?
+The key idea, developed with Cusatis, is to consider that the struts of a three-dimensional particle-connecting lattice not only soften in tension but also exhibit frictional slip and that both responses are sensitive to the lateral confining pressure on the strut.
+But can we deduce a microstructural lattice model from the physical features of material microstructure?
+Can we use lattice models to simulate the failure of whole structures?
+No. This still remains an elusive goal.